 2.8.2.2 Allocation of substances listed in the Dangerous Goods List in Chapter 3.2 to the packing groups in Class 8 has been made on the basis of experience taking into account such additional factors as inhalation risk (see 2.8.2.4) and reactivity with water (including the formation of dangerous decomposition products).

-2.8.2.3 New substances and mixtures can be assigned to packing groups on the basis of the length of time of contact necessary to produce full thickness destruction of human skin in accordance with the criteria in 2.8.2.1; alternatively, for substances the criteria in 2.8.3 can be used and for mixtures the criteria in 2.8.4 can be used.
+2.8.2.3 New substances and mixtures can be assigned to packing groups on the basis of the length of time of contact necessary to produce full thickness destruction of human skin in accordance with the criteria in 2.8.3.
+Alternatively, for mixtures, the criteria in 2.8.4 can be used.

 2.8.2.4 A substance or mixture meeting the criteria of Class 8 having an inhalation toxicity of dusts and mists (LC50) in the range of packing group I, but toxicity through oral ingestion or dermal contact only in the range of packing group III or less, shall be allocated to Class 8 (see note under 2.6.2.2.4.1).

+2.8.3 Packing group assignment

+2.8.3.1 Existing human and animal data including information from single or repeated exposure shall be the first line of evaluation, as they give information directly relevant to effects on the skin.

-2.8.2.5 When assigning the packing group to a substance or mixture in accordance with 2.8.2.3, account shall be taken of human experience in instances of accidental exposure.
+2.8.3.2 In assigning the packing group in accordance with 2.8.2.2, account shall be taken of human experience in instances of accidental exposure.
 In the absence of human experience the grouping shall be based on data obtained from experiments in accordance with OECD Test Guideline 404 or 435.
 A substance or mixture which is determined not to be corrosive in accordance with OECD Test Guideline 430 or 431 may be considered not to be corrosive to skin for the purposes of these Regulations without further testing.

+2.8.3.3 Packing groups are assigned to corrosive substances in accordance with the following criteria:

+(a) Packing group I is assigned to substances that cause full thickness destruction of the intact skin tissue within an observation period up to 60 minutes starting after the exposure time of three minutes or less;

+(b) Packing group II is assigned to substances that cause full thickness destruction of intact skin tissue within an observation period up to 14 days starting after the exposure time of more than three minutes but not more than 60 minutes;

-2.8.3 Packing group assignment of substances corrosive to skin
+(c) Packing group III is assigned to substances that:

-2.8.3.1 Classification based on experimental data

-2.8.3.1.1 A substance is corrosive to skin and assigned to the appropriate packing group when it produces irreversible destruction of skin tissue following the application of the substance for up to 4 hours as per the criteria in 2.8.2.1.

-2.8.3.1.2 Existing human and animal data including information from single or repeated exposure shall be the first line of evaluation, as they give information directly relevant to effects on the skin.

-2.8.3.1.3 In vitro alternatives that have been validated and accepted can be used to make classification decisions and assign packing groups, if the in vitro test method is suitable for this.
-Internationally accepted validated test methods for skin corrosion are listed in 2.8.2.5.

-2.8.3.1.4 In some cases sufficient information may be available from structurally-related substances to make classification decisions in accordance with the OECD Guidance on Grouping of Chemicals.
+(i) Cause full thickness destruction of intact skin tissue within an observation period up to 14 days starting after the exposure time of more than 60 minutes but not more than 4 hours; or

+(ii) are judged not to cause full thickness destruction of intact skin tissue but which exhibit a corrosion rate on either steel or aluminium surfaces exceeding 6.25 mm a year at a test temperature of 55 °C when tested on both materials.
+For the purposes of testing steel, type S235JR+CR (1.0037 resp.
+St 37-2), S275J2G3+CR (1.0144 resp.
+St 44-3), ISO 3574 or Unified Numbering System (UNS) G10200 or a similar type or SAE 1020, and for testing aluminium, non-clad, types 7075–T6 or AZ5GU-T6 shall be used.
+An acceptable test is prescribed in the Manual of Tests and Criteria, Part III, Section 37.

+NOTE: Where an initial test on either steel or aluminium indicates the substance being tested is corrosive the follow up test on the other metal is not required.

+Table 2.8.3.4: Table summarizing the criteria in 2.8.3.4